thegridprotocol/home/docs/overview.md

 The high level steps are:
 - Creation of a non-profit to kick-start, grow, foster and maintain The Grid protocol.
 - Document all the concepts and network exchanges.
-- Ensuring that at least two independent implementations validate the documentation.
+- Ensuring that at least two independent implementations validate the documentation, following [BCP 9](https://datatracker.ietf.org/doc/rfc6410/?include_text=1).

 ### Governing body
 To ensure the protocol is free of control from a single entity and that the users are empowered to control it, a non-profit